Parallelism and Time in Hierarchical Self-Assembly: Time complexity in the hierarchical model

 The requirement that the tile concentrations function $C$ be a subprobability measure, rather than an arbitrary measure taking values possibly greater than 1, reflects a physical principle known as the \emph{finite density constraint}, which stipulates that a given unit volume of solution may contain only a bounded number of molecules (if for no other reason than to avoid forming a black hole).
-By normalizing so that one ``unit'' of volume is the volume required to fit one tile, the total concentration of tiles (concentration defined as number or mass per unit volume) cannot exceed 1.\opt{normal}{\footnote{When our goal is to obtain only an asymptotic result concerning a family of tile systems assembling a family of assemblies of size/diameter $N$, we may relax the finite density constraint to the requirement that the concentrations sum to a constant $c\in\R^+$ independent of $N$, since these concentrations could be divided by $c$ to sum to 1 while affecting the assembly time results by the same constant $c$, leaving the asymptotic results unaffected.}}
+By normalizing so that one ``unit'' of volume is the volume required to fit one tile, the total concentration of tiles (concentration defined as number or mass per unit volume) cannot exceed 1.\opt{normal}{\footnote{When our goal is to obtain only an asymptotic result concerning a family of tile systems assembling a family of assemblies of size/diameter $D$, we may relax the finite density constraint to the requirement that the concentrations sum to a constant $c\in\R_{\geq 0}$ independent of $D$, since these concentrations could be divided by $c$ to sum to 1 while affecting the assembly time results by the same constant $c$, leaving the asymptotic results unaffected.}}

 We have the following time complexity lower bound for seeded systems.
 This theorem says that even for non-directed systems, a seeded TAS can grow its diameter only linearly with time.
-It strengthens and implies Lemma 4.6 of the full version of~\cite{AdChGoHu01}, which applied only to directed systems. \opt{submission}{ A proof of Theorem~\ref{thm-seeded-time-lower-bound} is contained in Section~\ref{app-sec-seeded-lower-bound}. }
+It strengthens and implies Lemma 4.6 of the full version of~\cite{AdChGoHu01}, which applied only to directed systems. \opt{submission}{ }

 { Let $d \in \Z^+$.
 Let $\calT=(T,\sigma,\tau)$ be a singly-seeded TAS (meaning $|\sigma|=1$), and let $C:T\to[0,1]$ be a concentrations function.
 Since it takes only constant time for the assembly to grow to any constant radius, restricting attention to singly-seeded systems does not asymptotically affect the result for tile systems with a finite seed assembly of size larger than 1.
-Let $\mathbf{D}(\calT,C,d)$ be the random variable representing the time that any tile is first placed at distance $d$ (in the $L_1$ norm) from the seed, conditioned on the event that a tile is eventually placed at least distance $d$ from the seed, with $\mathbf{D}(\calT,C,d)=\infty$ if all producible, terminal assemblies of $\calT$ are completely contained in radius $d-1$ around the seed. }
+Assume below that with probability 1, $\calT$ eventually places a tile at distance $d$ (in the $L_1$ norm) from the seed.
+Define $\mathbf{D}(\calT,C,d)$ be the random variable representing the time that any tile is first placed at distance $d$. }

 \opt{normal}{\seededLowerBoundFormal}

 {For each $d \in \Z^+$, each singly-seeded TAS $\calT$, and each concentrations function $C:T\to[0,1]$, $\exp{\mathbf{D}(\calT,C,d)} = \Omega(d)$.}

 \begin{theorem} \opt{normal}{\seededLowerBoundFormalStatement} \opt{submission}{\seededLowerBoundInformalStatement} \end{theorem}